 completed her MA in Visual Performance at Dartington College (2003).

 Making inter-disciplinary work using performance, live art, curation, installation and sound, she has shown work regularly around the UK and Europe since the late 1990s, with work commissioned for the Tate St Ives, Miss –Readings (2007), Double Void, Newlyn Art Gallery, (2001), Place Settings, Ca’Zanardi, Venice (2016), and most recently Double Burden with desperateartwives at the Leyden Gallery, London (2017).

 Film work and performance based on the maternal body was shown around UK and Europe, including On the Margin (2004) and Life Sentences, (2013).
 New films made in lockdown 2020 link to Theatre of the Self, a performance and publication about re-writing our stories for good mental health.

-Delpha is a member of the Newlyn Society of Artists, and co-founder of a number of art collectives including Art Surgery, and Salon de Textes as co-director of Art Surgery (1998-2008) with Andy Whall, she curated Arts Council funded site-specific performance programmes; A Sense of Place (1998), TRACT (2006) as well as other collaborations with Newlyn Art Gallery and off-site programmes such as Videoteque at Ten Gallery, St Ives (2002).
+Delpha is a member of the Newlyn Society of Artists and founder of a number of art collectives including Art Surgery and Salon de Textes.
+As co-director of Art Surgery (1998-2008) she curated Arts Council funded site-specific performance programmes: A Sense of Place (1998), TRACT (2006) as well as other collaborations with Newlyn Art Gallery and off-site programmes such as Videoteque at Ten Gallery, St Ives (2002).
 Her current painting practice develops concepts from her multi-faceted life and practice, to engender empathy for women, mothers and carers.